 • Made from recycled tires; springy and long-lasting.

-• Brush in silica sand to keep blades standing tall and cool.
+• Brush in silica sand to keep blades standing.

 5. Concrete or Pavers

-Metal edging, pressure-treated timbers, or brick borders keep gravel and mulch from straying into flower beds.
+Metal edging, pressure-treated timbers, or brick borders keep gravel and pet safe mulch from straying into flower beds.
 Less mess, less stress.

 Leash them, lead them, praise them.
-Treats help cement the new routine literally.
+Treats help cement the new routine.
+Using a training clicker can help positively reinforce that this new surface is a safe place to play.

 Pick the Best Ground Cover for Dogs

-One size never fits all.
-Consider budget, breed, allergies, and your own sense of style.
+One size never fits all when choosing the best ground cover for dogs.
+Consider budget, breed, and style.

-• Micro-clover or No-Mow Fescue – Deep roots, less mowing, greater wear tolerance.
+• Micro-clover – Deep roots and high wear tolerance.

-• Dog Friendly Ground Cover Plants – Creeping thyme or Irish moss smell amazing and fill gaps between pavers.
+• Herbal Covers – Creeping thyme or Irish moss smell amazing and fill gaps.

 • Artificial Turf – Green 365 days a year.
-Higher upfront cost, lower maintenance long term.
+Higher upfront cost, but excellent for muddy yard solutions.

-• Kennel Deck Tiles – Snap together, lift your pup above mud, and clean up with a hose.
+• Kennel Deck Tiles – Snap together to lift your pup above the mud.

-Also weigh the best ground cover for dog potty area, even a small patch of real sod can act as a “pee-mail” cue.
+Also weigh the best ground cover for dog potty areas specifically; even a small patch of real sod can act as a cue.

 1. Dig out 4 inches of soil.